locationtech/geomesa/docs/user/lambda/install.rst

 Installing GeoServer
 ^^^^^^^^^^^^^^^^^^^^

-As described in section :ref:`geomesa_and_geoserver`, GeoMesa implements a `GeoTools`_-compatible data store.
-This makes it possible to use GeoMesa as a data store in `GeoServer`_.
+As described in section :ref:`geomesa_and_geoserver`, GeoMesa implements a `GeoTools <https://geotools.org/>`_-compatible data store.
+This makes it possible to use GeoMesa as a data store in `GeoServer <https://geoserver.org/>`_.
 GeoServer's web site includes `installation instructions for GeoServer`_.

 .. _installation instructions for GeoServer: https://docs.geoserver.org/stable/en/user/installation/index.html